 It's hard to find anyone who isn't aware of the dangers of smoking at this point.

-If you or someone you love is currently trying or has ever tried to quit smoking, you know how tough it can be.
+However, if you or someone you love is currently trying or has ever tried to quit smoking, you know how tough it can be.
 Even when you know that cigarettes are reducing your life expectancy, the cravings can be almost unbearable.

 Hypnotherapy isn't necessarily new to the game of changing habits, but it's definitely something that has picked up steam in recent years as more and more people become more health conscious and head towards hypnotherapists to help them stop smoking.

 If you aren't a believer in hypnotherapy quite yet, what do you have to lose by learning more?
 Let’s take a closer look at what hypnotherapy involves.

 Just A Passing Trend?